Argier96/Travel-Guide/README.md

 * [X]  User can modify, delete own's post, comment or dislike already liked post.
 * [X] User can visit own's or other user's profile page
 * [X] User can upload new avatar, modify username and password
+* [X] User can view who liked or commented in the post

 ## Technologies